H3AR7B3A7/NewJavaFeatures/README.md

 # New features in Java
 Going over some useful new features in Java without using any 3d party libraries...
+Be aware we listed these features under the JDK version they first appeared in as a preview, but there might be some deviation from this rule.

 ## JDK 9
 [Release notes](https://www.oracle.com/java/technologies/javase/9all-relnotes.html)